-Prahlad Mishra
+Prahlad Mishra1

 Researchers have analyzed the recent trends in the economies of the South Asian and the SAARC countries with respect to trade liberalization and opening up of the economies.
 Some have highlighted the impact of such policy changes on the development indicators.
 The change of policies has been in late nineteen eighties and early nineties which is associated with the term called liberalization of the economies.
 The present paper analyses the trends of various macro-economic variables/development indicators with respect to the SAARC countries.
 It highlights the long term trend and the differential growth rates of some of the macroeconomic/development indicators in the SAARC countries with respect to the recent policy change at the macro level.
 It uses time series data for the trend analysis for about forty years.
-It has been observed that there have been a long term growth in the said variables in all the SAARC countries.
-However, there has been differential growth when pre and post liberalization periods are considered.
+It has been observed that there have been a long term growth when pre and post liberalization periods are considered.